MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/whiteboard-strategies.md

 3. For an input array A, assume you have the max subarray MSub, as well as the biggest subarray that includes the last element inside A, called LSub.
 Now append a new element E. Is LSub + E greater than LSub?
 If it is, is LSub + E greater than MSub?
 4. Append the input string to itself.
-The needle will be a substring of the result.
+Strings A and B will be substrings of the result.
 5. Have pointers on either end converge toward the middle.
 6. Make two pointers travel down the list a different speeds.
 7. Push all new max elements into a stack that tracks the order of max elements.